mark-me/mark-me.github.io/_pages/snippets-and-tips/graphs/graphs.md

 netherlands <- getData("GADM", country = "NLD", level = 0)
 provinces <-  getData("GADM", country = "NLD", level = 1)
 ```
-To get ggplot to recognise the polygons in the GDAM data the _fortify_ function is used to convert them:
+To get ggplot to recognise the polygons in the GDAM data the _fortify_ function is used to convert them to data frames:
 ```r
 fnetherlands <- fortify(netherlands)
 fprovinces <- fortify(provinces)
 ```
+The _fprovinces_ data frame is enriched with Dutch population data.
+If you want to find out how, [download the script](https://raw.githubusercontent.com/mark-me/mark-me.github.io/master/_pages/snippets-and-tips/graphs/raster-maps.R).
 ```r
 ggplot(fnetherlands, aes(x = long, y = lat, group = group)) +
   geom_path() +